Sidv005/Samsung-PD-Training/README.md

 *Using 40% of utilization*

-***After CTS, we do synthesize the clock trees***
+***Synthesizing the clock trees***
 - Before we synthesize the clock trees, use below command to verify that the clock trees are properly defined

 ```ruby
 check_clock_tree                        (Checking the issues that can lead to bad QoR)
 ```
+- Checks the clock trees of current design for possible problems with netlist, timing constraints, clock constraints, routing constraints, or other tool configurations that can adversely impact clock tree synthesis.
-This is used to check for common problems that might impact CTS.
+- This is used to check for common problems that might impact CTS.
 Verifies the given clock tree in current design to display possible issues with netlist, timing performance, etc. One warning which states that there are some clock cells that does not have LEQ cells for resizing is shown in below image.<br>
 <img width="800" alt="1.check_clock_tree" src="https://github.com/Sidv005/Samsung-PD-Training/blob/a743713ffa13028e27e51df27b2f3be15f4de07c/day22/1.check_clock_tree.png"><br>

 ```ruby
 check_legality                          (Checking the legality of the current placement and report out the violation statistics)
 ```
-This command checks the legality of the curreent_placement and yields to report of violation statistics as shown in below image.<br>
+- This command checks the legality of the current_placement and yields to report of violation statistics as shown in below image.
+- Checks basic rules such as overlap, cell_on_site, and legal_orient, and AL rules such as spacing_rule, and chipfinishing rules such as tap_coverage, continuity, etc.<br>
 <img width="800" alt="2.check_legality" src="https://github.com/Sidv005/Samsung-PD-Training/blob/a743713ffa13028e27e51df27b2f3be15f4de07c/day22/2.check_legality.png"><br>

-- In top.tcl as we can view that *clock_opt* is present, this is used to to perform clock tree synthesis and it optimizes the clock trees.<br>
+- In top.tcl as we can view that *clock_opt* is present, this is used to to perform clock tree synthesis and it optimizes the clock trees.
+- The default behavior of this command is as follows:

+1. Synthesizes and optimizes the clock trees.

+2. Completes the detail routing of the clock trees.

+3. Further optimizes the design for timing,electrical DRC violations, area, power, and routability, based on actual propagated clock latencies, and legalizes the design placement.<br>
 <img width="800" alt="6.clock_opt_top.tcl" src="https://github.com/Sidv005/Samsung-PD-Training/blob/0b82ec75551edffd3b46f13399e06d17b72d8a3a/day22/6.clock_opt_top.tcl.png"><br>

 Reports:-